deepa-pallinambi/-508-c7-4-/README.md

-development of an accurate time series forcasting model for energy consumption. optimization of energy distribution and resource allocation in smart grid systems. reductinhanced sustainability through efficient energy management practices
+development of an accurate time series forcasting model for energy consumption. optimization of energy distribution and resource allocation in smart grid systems. reduction in operational costs and improve grid reliability. enhanced sustainability through efficient energy management practices.

  using python libraries like numpy,panda,matplotlib,seaborn,sklearn etc we started analysing the data set.with the help of [pandas we read the data set in jupyter notebook.